London Shoes

 The ‘Village Blues Club’ ran until 1975, and throughout its 7 year tenure, it hosted all the top bands of that era – many of which went on to be colossal in the history of rock music.

-Bands such as Led Zeppelin – Status Quo – Jethro Tull – Deep Purple – Thin Lizzy – Rory Gallagher – Slade – Mott the Hoople – Uriah Heep – Fleetwood Mac – Wishbone Ash – ELO – Stealers Wheel – Cockney Rebel – Queen – Dr.Feelgood – Groundhogs – Judas Priest – The Sensational Alex Harvey Band – Stray – Hawkwind – Genesis – Atomic Rooster….plus many many more, all played the Dagenham Roundhouse back in the day
+Bands such as Led Zeppelin – Status Quo – Jethro Tull – Deep Purple – Thin Lizzy – Rory Gallagher – Slade – Mott the Hoople – Uriah Heep – Fleetwood Mac – Wishbone Ash – ELO – Stealers Wheel – Cockney Rebel – Queen – Dr.Feelgood – Groundhogs – Judas Priest – The Sensational Alex Harvey Band – Stray – Hawkwind – Genesis – Atomic Rooster….plus many many many more, all played the Dagenham Roundhouse back in the day

 As mentioned earlier, it was very much my ‘go-to’ place in my early to mid-teens, often accompanied by my now bruv-in-law Vince, and I have such happy memories of the place, seeing bands such as Deep Purple – Thin Lizzy – Focus – Status Quo – Rory Gallagher – Slade – Atomic Rooster plus many more, throughout the early 1970’s.

-However, by 1975 the world had become a different place – music, bands & gigs, had become a more ‘corporate’ organised affair – and with that came more money and bigger venues – also, public protection organisations such as the ‘Noise Abatement Society’ had a much stronger influence on matters than they had before – and all of this plus many other factors, sadly saw the demise of the Village Blues Club at the Dagenham Roundhouse.
+However, by 1975 the world had become a different place – music, bands & gigs, had become a little more ‘corporate’ organised affair – and with that came more money and bigger venues – also, public protection organisations such as the ‘Noise Abatement Society’ had a much stronger influence on matters than they had before – and all of this plus many other factors, sadly saw the demise of the Village Blues Club at the Dagenham Roundhouse.

 The final gig at the Roundhouse was held in November 1975 where the band ‘Sailor’ (who had the hit single ‘Glass of Champagne’) were the headline act.